noaione/yuusha-shoukan-ln/sources/v06/chapter5.md

 like I would be able to see it if she walked.
 Chronois-san was wrapped in a towel with her hands crossed in front of her chest, her face was already so red that it’s as if she would faint from dizziness, and her body was trembling, as if she’s a newborn fawn.
-What is this feeling, hmmm....
+What is this feeling, hmmm...
 I’m feeling very sorry for Chronois-san as she desperately tried enduring her embarrassment but...
 Seeing her makes me feel soothed.